It is important to know the ins and outs of commercial lease agreements before signing on the dotted line.

 Fixtures and fit-out

 Fixtures and fit-outs are particularly relevant when renting a commercial building that is a retail property.
 Under current NSW legislation, unless otherwise agreed, tenants generally pay the cost of installing shop fixtures and fittings.
 When the lease has ended, tenants usually remove the fit-out and return the shop to the condition it was in before the lease began.
 Check that your commercial lease agreement contains an inventory of the landlord’s fixtures and fittings and your right to install and remove fixtures.

 The commercial lease agreement should also clearly outline what repairs and maintenance the tenant is responsible for and what is the obligation of the landlord.
 Often the tenant is responsible for general repairs and maintenance.
 However, try to exclude structural repairs and capital items from the tenant’s obligations.
 The lease contract should clearly outline what you require the landlord to be responsible for such as the roof, common areas like gardens and hallways, air-conditioning and so forth.

 Depending on the length of the lease, refurbishment may be an issue that will need to be addressed in the commercial property contract.
 Some leases require the tenant to refurbish the premises at regular intervals and while it benefits the tenant’s business, it can also come at a significant cost.
 Make sure that the lease clearly sets out the nature, extent and timing of the refurbishment and limit this to an agreed time frame you feel comfortable with.

 The above are just some of the main issues to consider when considering entering into a business lease.
 There are many more matters that need to be considered.
 It’s best to obtain legal advice before making a commitment to a commercial lease.
-Please contact our Commercial Law Team and Accredited Specialists during business hours on 1800 770 780 if you require advice about commercial rental properties and help in drawing up a contract for a commercial lease agreement.
+Please contact our Sydney Commercial Law Team and Accredited Specialists during business hours on 1800 770 780 if you require advice about commercial rental properties and help in drawing up a contract for a commercial lease agreement.